sbj6364/academic-administration-DB/README.md

 # Academic Administration DB
-> Database for Sejong Univ. academic administration
+> Database for academic administration of Sejong Univ.